-Just five minutes from Deauville beach and due to open in summer 2020, Les Franciscaines is situated in a former convent.
+Just five minutes from Deauville beach and due to open 20 March 2021, Les Franciscaines is situated in a former convent.
 This brand new cultural centre will provide visitors with a immersive, multi-disciplinary experience.

 As its name suggests, Les Franciscaines was once home to the Franciscan order, and was originally built as a convent in 1876, before being used as an orphanage, a school and a hospital over the years.
 It was sold to Deauville in 2012.
 Architect Alain Moatti wanted to respect the history of the building while introducing a decidedly contemporary feel.
 Old stone blends with modern touches like the Haut-Portail doorway, fitted with a large digital screen to welcome visitors when they arrive.

 deDiCated to Deauville

 The new cultural centre has since been entirely restored to house a museum, auditorium and media library, arranged across five zones, including one for children, all thematically linked to Deauville and its history.
 The museum will also exhibit works by André Hambourg (1909-1999), who donated over 500 paintings to the town, works by Louis Romanet, and other contemporary pieces.

 Photography takes centre stage

 Alongside paintings, photography takes centre stage at Les Franciscaines.
 Thanks to Deauville’s annual photography festival Planche(s) contact, images by photographers such as Philippe Ramette, Sarah Moon and Keihin Shinoyama will be displayed here for the public to enjoy.
 Other photographs by Robert Capa and Robert Doisneau will be added to the collection in the coming years.
 Les Franciscaines will welcome around a dozen residence artists throughout the year to display their work on a regular basis.
 Visitors to the cultural centre will also be able to acquaint themselves with all the latest photography gadgets in the Fab Lab, a digital space equipped with a 3D printer and various computerised tools.